Narthur/ohc-handbook/Section 3.md

 # Academic Information
 ## Introduction

 “True education means more than taking a certain course of study.
 It is broad.
 It includes the harmonious development of all the physical powers and the mental faculties.
-It teaches the love and fear of God, and is a preparation for the faithful discharge of all of life’s duties.” —Education, 13.
+It teaches the love and fear of God, and is a preparation for the faithful discharge of all of life’s duties” (*Education*, 13).

 ## Suggested Course Load